reyesgo/cybersec-project-docs/Project 2/README.md

 - ### Finding the Request for the Hidden Directory

    - #### What time did the request occur?
-How many request were made?
+How many requests were made?

-      - The request occurred at 2:34pm.
+      - The request occurred at 2:34 pm.

       - 1 request was made.